hawkrives/gobbldygook/README.md

 ## Support
-We highly recommend joining our Slack chatroom.
-Just go to [gobbldygook.slack.com](https://gobbldygook.slack.com) and sign up for an account with your St. Olaf email.

-If you don't want to join us there, you can file an issue via [github](https://github.com/hawkrives/gobbldygook/issues/), or you can send us an email, if you look us up on Stalkernet.
+You can file an issue via [github](https://github.com/hawkrives/gobbldygook/issues/), or you can send us an email, if you look us up on Stalkernet.

 ## Credits